AIalchemistART/scms-starter-kit/docs/templates/WORKSPACE_RULES_TEMPLATE.md

 ## 📝 Validated Patterns (L1)

+> ⚠️ **GREENFIELD PROJECTS:** This section should be EMPTY at project start!
+> Patterns are discovered and promoted DURING development, not pre-populated.
+> **Promotion Threshold:** n≥2 uses (configured during setup)

-*This section auto-populates as patterns reach use_count ≥2*
+*This section auto-populates as patterns reach the promotion threshold*

+---

 ### Pattern Template (Remove this when you add real patterns)